-Experience the sights and smells of Georgian cookery.
+Experience the sights and smells of these historic kitchens in use.

-The Royal Kitchens come alive as the Clerk of the Kitchens and his team of historic cooks recreate the bustle and business of 1789.
+Then conclude your culinary tour by having a look through the Royal Kitchen which will come alive as the Clerk of the Kitchens and his team of historic cooks recreate the bustle and business of 1789.

 - May Bank Holiday weekend (26-28 May 2018)

 - August Bank Holiday weekend (25-27 August 2018)

 Join expert historians and fellow learners as you immerse yourself in the changing tastes of royalty in our free online course.

 Join us as we uncover the LGBT+ stories of the Tower's past and bring them to life on this after-hours guided tour.

 Join us for a fabulous food and drink festival in the iconic Tower of London moat.

 The palace is a flurry of activity ahead of Henry VIII's marriage treaty with Anne of Cleves.
 But will the King's mood upset weeks of planning?

 29 June - 02 September 2018, Thursday- Monday